Heisenberg group: Representation theory

 This representation is known as the Schrödinger representation.
 The motivation for this representation is the action of the exponentiated position and momentum operators in quantum mechanics.
 The parameter $a$ describes translations in position space, the parameter $b$ describes translations in momentum space, and the parameter $c$ gives an overall phase factor.
 The phase factor is needed to obtain a group of operators, since translations in position space and translations in momentum space do not commute.

 The key result is the Stone–von Neumann theorem, which states that every (strongly continuous) irreducible unitary representation of the Heisenberg group in which the center acts nontrivially is equivalent to $\Pi_\hbar$ for some $\hbar$.
 Alternatively, that they are all equivalent to the Weyl algebra (or CCR algebra) on a symplectic space of dimension 2n.

 Since the Heisenberg group is a one-dimensional central extension of $\mathbb R^{2n}$, its irreducible unitary representations can be viewed as irreducible unitary projective representations of $\mathbb R^{2n}$.
-Conceptually, the representation given above constitutes the quantum mechanical counterpart to the group of translational symmetries on the classical phase space, $\mathbb R^{2n}$.
+Conceptually, the representation given above constitutes the quantum-mechanical counterpart to the group of translational symmetries on the classical phase space, $\mathbb R^{2n}$.
 The fact that the quantum version is only a projective representation of $\mathbb R^{2n}$ is suggested already at the classical level.
 The Hamiltonian generators of translations in phase space are the position and momentum functions.
-The span of these functions do not form a Lie algebra under the Poisson bracket however, because $\{x_i, p_j\} = \delta_{i,j}.$ Rather, the span of the position and momentum functions and the constants forms a Lie algebra under the Poisson bracket.
+The span of these functions does not form a Lie algebra under the Poisson bracket, however, because $\{x_i, p_j\} = \delta_{i,j}.$ Rather, the span of the position and momentum functions and the constants forms a Lie algebra under the Poisson bracket.
 This Lie algebra is a one-dimensional central extension of the commutative Lie algebra $\mathbb R^{2n}$, isomorphic to the Lie algebra of the Heisenberg group.